Trusted WordPress tutorials, when you need them most.

 How to create a child page in WordPress

-What is a Child Page in WordPress?
+What Is a Child Page in WordPress?

 WordPress comes with two default post types called posts and pages.

-You can create a parent page and then add child pages to better organize your navigation menus and your website as a whole.
 For example, the MonsterInsights website has a ‘Features’ parent page with a separate child page for each feature.
 This makes it easier for customers to find the feature they want to read about.

 The MonsterInsights website